davidmahoney/minecraft_update/README.md

 Building
 ----------------
-Requires libcurl and json-c.
-The makefile is for a BSD Make, so you're on your own with GNU Make :)
+Requires libcurl and json-c >= 0.11.